rodegerdts/Pyalmanac/README.md

 Pyalmanac is implemented using the [Ephem](https://rhodesmill.org/pyephem/) astronomical library (originally named PyEphem), which is in 'maintenance mode', however recent improvements have made it acceptable for navigational purposes again.
 Ephem relies on XEphem, which was 'end of life' as no further updates to XEphem were planned.
 Elwood Charles Downey, the author of XEphem, generously gave permission for their use in (Py)Ephem.
+**Please note the Software Requirements below for Ephem as the latest versions still contain a software error!**

 Pyalmanac contains its own star database, now updated with data from the Hipparcos Star Catalogue.
 The GHA/Dec star data now matches a sample page from a Nautical Almanac typically to within 0°0.1'.